Ash-86/Chord-Level-Filter/README.md

  - Bug fix: Selection now extends till the end of the score correctly.
  - Top notes can now be selected when there are chords with different sizes.
  - You can now choose whether you like the levels counted top-down or bottom-up. see **Configuration Options**.

+ ## Download and Installation
+ You only need to download "Filter-Copy Note Levels.qml" and put it in your MuseScore plugin folder.
+ For more details on installation see [link](https://musescore.org/en/handbook/3/plugins#installation).

  ## Feedback
  Please feel free to send any suggestions, bug reports, or just let me know if you find the plugin helpful  :)